Medical-NLP/COVID-19-Sign-Symptom/README.md

 [4] COVID-19 Signs and Symptoms.
 GitHub. https://github.com/Medical-NLP/COVID-19-Sign-Symptom

+The online demo of the CLAMP COVID-19 NLP pipeline is hosted here: https://clamp.uth.edu/covid/nlp.php

-Our paper is published in Journal of the American Medical Informatics Association.
-Please cite the paper using the follow refernce:
+Our paper has been published in the Journal of the American Medical Informatics Association.
+The full text of the article can be accessed here: https://academic.oup.com/jamia/advance-article/doi/10.1093/jamia/ocab015/6155732?guestAccessKey=55f84f70-fdc4-45d0-a8da-84a318d54a6e.
+Please cite the paper of the COVID-19 NLP pipeline and the CLAMP clinical text processing toolkit using the following citations:

-Wang, J., Abu, N., Gray, J., Anh, H., Zhou, Y., Manion, F., Liu, M., Song, X., Xu, H., Rouhizadeh, M. and Zhang, Y., COVID-19 SignSym–A fast adaptation of general clinical NLP tools to identify and normalize COVID-19 signs and symptoms to OMOP common data model.
-JAMIA, March 1, 2021.
+Wang, J., Abu, N., Gray, J., Anh, H., Zhou, Y., Manion, F., Liu, M., Song, X., Xu, H., Rouhizadeh, M. and Zhang, Y., COVID-19 SignSym–a fast adaptation of general clinical NLP tools to identify and normalize COVID-19 signs and symptoms to OMOP common data model.
+Journal of the American Medical Informatics Association, March 1, 2021.

-The full text of the article can be accessed here: https://academic.oup.com/jamia/advance-article/doi/10.1093/jamia/ocab015/6155732?guestAccessKey=55f84f70-fdc4-45d0-a8da-84a318d54a6e
+Soysal, E., Wang, J., Jiang, M., Wu, Y., Pakhomov, S., Liu, H. and Xu, H. CLAMP–a toolkit for efficiently building customized clinical natural language processing pipelines.
+Journal of the American Medical Informatics Association, 2018, 25(3), pp.331-336.

-Please feel free to email us if you have any questions or want to make contributions to the list of COVID-19 signs and symptoms: Yaoyun.Zhang@melaxtech.com
+Please feel free to email us if you have any questions, need to use the COVID-19 NLP pipeline in your projects or would like to make contributions to the list of COVID-19 signs and symptoms: Yaoyun.Zhang@melaxtech.com